fuchstraumer/fuchstraumer.github.io/_posts/2018-10-8-Better-Descriptor-Abstraction.md

 </iframe>

 It has also allowed me to proceed with my implementation of the sorting algorithm from that DX12 lighting method - and in hindsight, could allow one to more closely emulate how DX12 allows one to do fairly late binding of resources (at least compared to my bind-early approach implemented in `vpr::DescriptorSet`).
 The only caveat is that I don't store much metadata or info about what resource is bound to an index - so if I wanted to change the binding of the resource called "InputKeys" in a `DescriptorObject`, I'd have to rely on a higher level abstraction associating the names of the resources to an index (i.e, I use a `std::unordered_map<std::string, size_t>` in the object that manages the lifetime of the `Descriptor`s I create for a group of shaders).

+This article was fairly short, but I'm trying to use more of this format from here on out: hopefully, it helped clarify some potential uses of descriptor set update templates (and how one can get them to work, e.g using a `union` and so on).
+If I'm lucky, it'll help give you some ideas for making a robust and easy-to-use abstraction for descriptors in Vulkan - without completely comprimising on performance while doing so.
+As always, feel free to contact me with questions or leave them as comments.
+Criticism, ideas, and clarification is always welcomed!